geog3050/haofma/README.md

 - Reisinger, William M., Marina Zaloznaya, and Haofeng Ma.
 “The Political Ramifications of Corruption Experience for Political Trust and Pro-Leadership Voting: Evidence from Russia.” *Russian Politics* 7(2): 287-308.

 ### CV
-My information about the author can be found in the [CV](https://github.com/geog3050/haofma/files/8725107/haofeng_ma_cv.pdf).
+More information about the author can be found in the [CV](https://github.com/geog3050/haofma/files/8725107/haofeng_ma_cv.pdf).